 - Give to a friend

-After you’ve got your 4 bins, look at each item as you pull it out of the closet and decide what bin it needs to go in.
+After you’ve got your 4 bins, it’s time to get started decluttering.
+Look at each item as you pull it out of the closet and decide what bin it needs to go in.
+Spending time putting things in the appropriate piles might seem tedious, but it’s the best way to declutter.

 So, if it’s in good shape but you’re not using it, always consider giving it to a friend or donating it!